supabase-community/supabase-kt/README.md

 implementation("io.github.jan-tennert.supabase:[module]")
 ```

+*Note that the minimum Android SDK version is 26.
+For lower versions, you need to enable [core library desugaring](https://developer.android.com/studio/write/java8-support#library-desugaring).*

 ### Add a Ktor Client Engine to each of your Kotlin targets

 You can find a list of available engines [here](https://ktor.io/docs/http-client-engines.html).